 Research in informatics is thus necessarily broad, ranging from the development of novel methodologies across the life cycle of data to exploring the impact of big data on the human experience.
 About half of the funding for UMII comes from MnDRIVE, which has defined focus areas.
 The other half of the funding comes from the University of Minnesota (Central Administration) through the Office of the Vice President for Research, and will support research across the fields represented by the University.
 To define the breadth and depth of research supported by UMII, we will conduct a series of listening sessions and actively seek out input from faculty, staff, students, and administrators across the campuses of the University of Minnesota.
 In addition, we will use UMII's funding mechanisms to shape UMII's investments in informatics at the University of Minnesota.

 Your input is welcome at any time.
-Simply send an e-mail to UMII with suggestions, comments, or questions.
+Simply contact UMII with suggestions, comments, or questions.

 Informatics Research Areas